Citation for this page in APA citation style. Close

 To make our thought-experiment as forceful as possible, let us suppose that, sooner or later, quantum phenomena will be found to have a deterministic substructure.
 Only by pressing this assumption can the irrelevance of quantum indeterminacy to the problem of free will be made manifest.

-Sellars and Feigl founded the journal Philosophical Studies, a major publication for the new field of analytic philosophy.
+Sellars and Herbert Feigl founded the journal Philosophical Studies, a major publication for the new field of analytic philosophy.
 They compiled two major reference books of readings in philosophical analysis.
 Sellars was a major influence on the linguistic philosopher Richard Rorty, who compiled class notes on Sellars work that was used by his student Robert Brandom to produce a study guide for Empiricism and the Philosophy of Mind.

 For Teachers